wazuh/wazuh-documentation/source/cloud-service/account-billing/user-settings.rst

 If you don’t know your current password:

-1. Click on **Forgot my password** on the log in page of the Wazuh Cloud Console.
+1. Click on **Forgot my password** on the login page of the Wazuh Cloud Console.
 2. Enter the primary email address for your account and click **Reset password**.

   An email is sent to your address with a link to reset the password.